 Applicants may apply with either a Bachelor's degree in the areas of psychology, fine arts, or social work, or submit a Prior Learning Assessment and Recognition form (PLAR), available from WHEAT.
 Students with related Bachelor's degrees in fields such as education, occupational therapy or community development will also complete the Equivalency Assessment (PLAR) as a part of their application process.
 Our professional development training is open to the public with a completed application form.
 Refer to the Canadian Art Therapy Association (CATA) website for information about requirements for professional membership and for registration as a Registered Canadian Art Therapist (RCAT).

 Prerequisites include Developmental Psychology (3 credits) and Abnormal Psychology or Psychopathology (3 credits).
 This work may also be completed during the course of study, but must be completed in order to call yourself an art therapist upon graduation.
 WHEAT recommends the completion of these courses prior to the beginning of our program, however they are not prerequisites.

 As part of their learning process, students will be encouraged to receive art therapy prior to or during the program for a minimum of 25 hours.

 Ongoing engagement in the arts is a part of the Studio Art requirement.

 Current Application Process

-Application Deadlines: We are currently accepting registration for the 2021 Indigenized Dual Diploma cohort, which will begin on July 2nd, 2021.
+Application Deadlines: We are currently accepting registration for next year's 2022 Indigenized Dual Diploma cohort, which will begin in July 2022.
 There are a limited number of seats available and spots will be reserved as applications are received.
-The application deadline is June 15, 2021.
+The application deadline is May 31, 2022.